-Course Requirements:
+Course Requirements

-Students are expected to sustain a rigorous course schedule throughout their academic career at A.R.
+Students are expected to maintain a rigorous course schedule throughout their academic career at A.R.
 Johnson.
 Students must meet all state and local requirements in the foundational courses of language arts, mathematics, science, social studies, and foreign language.
 Additional courses are offered and recommended.
-Upon entering high school, each A. R. Johnson student must choose a major pathway (healthcare science, engineering, or computer science).
-AR Johnson Requirements: Students are required to complete all work in this chosen field of study and participate in all classroom activities.
 Students must observe county and school academic policies.
 Homework is a part of each student's total evaluation.

-(See Homework)
+Homework